Backbase/backbase.github.io/_posts/2023-11-03-visual-testing-using-playwright.md

 ## **Why can’t functional tests cover visual issues?**

 Functional test scripts can validate the size, position, and color scheme of visual elements.
-But if we follow this approach, then our test scripts will soon balloon in size due to checkpoint bloat
+But if we follow this approach, then our test scripts will soon balloon in size due to checkpoint bloat.

-let’s look at an Instagram advertisement screen that’s properly rendered
+Let’s look at an Instagram advertisement screen that’s properly rendered:

 {% include
   components/figure.html